We must bring real wisdom to the building of data centers in our communities.

 Already, over 600 “hyperscale” data centers have been built across Virginia and more are proposed for Maryland: massive, loud server warehouses that occupy acres of land and run day and night, making obscene demands on our energy grid and polluting entire communities’ air and water.
 And too often, the cost of all this infrastructure is borne by us on our energy bills.
 (See video here from More Perfect Union.)

-Neighbors in Virginia and across the country can testify that new data centers are often sited in overburdened and underserved Black, brown, and lower-income communities.
+Neighbors in Virginia and across the country can testify that data centers are often sited in overburdened and underserved Black, brown, and lower-income communities.
 Since existing laws are generally inadequate to restrict data center development, many of these facilities can get permitted without any requirement to seek community input from those who will be most impacted.
 And communities that already are being made sick by pollution from clusters of fossil fuel facilities therefore have precisely the kind of energy infrastructure in place that attracts data centers, compounding environmental injustice.

 While the prospect of corporate profits from the AI “boom” is imposing one data center proposal after another onto our region, every local community has grassroots power to weigh in on how their land, water, and energy are used.